thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/06-token-based-auth.desc.md

 We now have many different technologies and tools and our Single Page Applications consume multiple APIs.
 We can easily have an application that uses a Node API, a Rails API as well as other Web/Mobile APIs.
 This makes it a nightmare and almost impossible to try to share cookie/session data between these APIs.
 It would be really nice if we could have one single "secret" (a key we store on a server) on all of our servers and share the token between each one!

 Some other advantages include performance, Cross-Site Request Forgery (CSRF) protection, ease of testing and mobile development.
-You can read more about these advantages [here](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/)
+You can read more about these advantages [here](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/).
+Do not go into the implementation section of the blog post.
+This article includes a working example.

-### Introducing JSON Web Tokens
+## Introducing JSON Web Tokens

 So now that we know that tokens are a better option, what kind of token should we use?
 The most popular tool right now are JSON Web Tokens (JWT for short - pronounced "Jot").
 So what is a JWT?